python/mypy/docs/source/error_codes.rst

 -------------------------------------------------------------

 .. note::
    This error code is disabled by default.
-Use :option:`--warn-return-any` to enable it.
+Use :option:`--warn-return-any <mypy --warn-return-any>` to enable it.

 If you use :option:`--warn-return-any <mypy --warn-return-any>`, mypy generates an error if you return a value with an ``Any`` type in a function that is annotated to return a